jmackey-astro/pion-docs/docs/source/getting_started.rst

 There are two options for compiling PION, the serial version which runs on a single core with one thread, and the parallel version which uses MPI to run many processes on many cores.
 For scientific applications you almost certainly want the parallel version, but the serial version is very useful for developing new algorithms and debugging.

-Once you have installed the required support libraries, you can compile PION with standard options via:

-  + Parallel version: :code:`$ cd pion/bin_parallel/; bash compile_code.sh`
-  + Serial version: :code:`$ cd pion/bin_serial/; bash compile_code.sh`
+PION can be run in uniform-grid mode or nested-grid mode (with static mesh-refinement).
+You can specify at compile-time which executables to compile.

+PION uses `cmake <https://cmake.org/>`_ for compilation to make the process as automatic as possible.
+Some flags and settings need to be chosen at compile-time, and these can be specified in a build script.
+Some example build sripts can be downloaded here and modified as needed:

+ + Ubuntu 20: `build_ubuntu20.sh <build_scripts/build_ubuntu20.sh>`
+ + Debian 10:

-This should create some executable files in the directory ``pion/``, for the parallel version these are:
+This should create some executable files in the directory ``build/``, for the parallel version these are:

   + ``icgen-ug`` : initial-conditions generator for uniform-grid simulations
   + ``icgen-ng`` : initial-conditions generator for nested-grid simulations